-Gubbings are placed on sports betting accounts.
-This means that you’ll normally still be able to take part in casino games and bingo offers with that same bookmaker.
-Betting exchanges, like Betfair and Smarkets, rarely gub – although it’s worth keeping an eye on your Betfair Sportsbook account.
+Gubbings are restrictions placed on sports betting accounts which can make it difficult when matched betting.
+If this happens, you’ll normally still be able to take part in casino games and bingo offers with that same bookmaker.
+However, players may not be able to partake in sports betting.

 It’s important to note that if your account has been restricted, you should be able to withdraw any funds you have in there.
 Your money should not be in danger.

-Unfortunately, there isn’t a great deal you can do if you are gubbed, other than take it on the chin.
-There’ve been a few times where people have logged into their account, months after receiving their ban, and the account has been “ungubbed”.
+Unfortunately, there isn’t a great deal you can do if your betting account is restricted.
+There have been a few cases where people have logged into their account, months after receiving their ban, to find it has been “ungubbed”.
 But this is extremely rare and not something you should bet on.
 Pardon the pun…

 Remember, you’re usually still eligible for all other bonuses from the bookmaker.
 It’s normally just the sportsbook side of things.